KZHC (AM): Former on-air staff

 There have been many professional and first-time announcers employed at KRNS/KZZR.
 Howard McDonald and James Ward were the station's first owners and were also announcers, doing airshifts and commercial production.
 McDonald's "catch phrase" was "Burnzoreygon".
+Wow.
 Bill Hampton was also an owner and announcer, working morning drive.
 His children, Craig & Corrine did announcing duties, mostly summers and breaks from school, or after school.
-Craig Hampton did an afternoon show called "The Craig Connection" playing popular rock & roll music.
+Craig Hampton did an afternoon show called "The Craig Connection" ooh playing popular rock & roll music.
 Craig was also the voice of Burns High Highlander sports for a few seasons.
 In 1978, Bill turned to the KIIS broadcasting Workshop for announcers with training.
 John C. Frost was the first KBW graduate to work at KRNS.
 After being hired as an announcer, he found himself as General Manager, as the station was in the sale transition between Hampton & Evans.
 GM Frost called upon KBW, and found Johnny Randolph & Paul Kaye.
-The trio worked to improve the general sound of the station, which was outdated, to modern country & AC music.
-Almost a year later, Bob Murphy, with his "Bob Murphy get-together" arrived from Hollywood.
-News was the reason he was hired, but he also pulled a two-hour music airshift from 9-11 am.
+The trio worked to improve the general sound of the station to modern country & AC music.
+Almost a year later, Bob Murphy arrived from Hollywood.
+News was the reason he was hired, but amazingly he also pulled a two-hour music airshift from 9-11 am.
 Gary Pedro came on board after Paul Kaye left KRNS.
-When Bob decided to head back home to Pennsylvania, Maia Carroll arrived from SoCal.
-Other announcers came and went in the three-and-a-half year span of KBW grads.
-Dean Carl was a local high school kid, always wanting to be on the air.
-Mike Crafford did weekend work during that time, as did Mike Corson.
+When Bob decided to head back home to the middle of nowhere, Maia Carroll arrived from SoCal.
+Other announcers came and went in the three-and-a-half-year span of KBW grads.